-TOMRA Sorting Solutions specialises in sensor-based food sorting machines and processing technology for the food industry.
+TOMRA Sorting Food specialises in the manufacture of sensor-based sorting machines and post-harvest solutions for the food industry.

 Sorters for the food processing industry

 TOMRA Sorting Food offers an efficient, high-capacity solution for sorting food products that assures consistently high-quality food.